Positives

 Jibbing

-The The Burton Custom X Flying V is easy and forgiving to ride but it’s still stiff and the kind of board that would bonk you hitting harder jibs.
+The Burton Custom X Flying V is easy and forgiving to ride, but it’s still stiff and the kind of board that would bonk you when you hit harder jibs.

 Pipe

-Would rather be in the pipe with the Custom X but this flying v version is forgiving though.
-The pipe just needs to be soft for us to get the courage to go in.
+I would rather be in the pipe with the Custom X, but this Flying V version is forgiving.
+The pipe needs to be soft for us to get the courage to go in.

 Jumps